O'Flaherty V.C.: Plot

 Dennis O'Flaherty, winner of the Victoria Cross for his outstanding bravery, has returned home to his local village to take part in a recruitment campaign.
 In conversation with General Pearce Madigan, the local squire, O'Flaherty admits that he had not told his Fenian mother that he would be fighting for the British side in the war, not against it.
 Madigan says he must explain to her why the war is being fought, and that even Republicans should help in the struggle against German oppression.
 O'Flaherty says he's no idea why the war is being fought, he just joined up to get away from home, but one thing he's become convinced of is that patriotism is part of the problem: "You'll never have a quiet world till you knock the patriotism out of the human race".

-His mother appears, incensed to discover he's being fighting for the British.
+His mother appears, incensed to discover he has been fighting for the British.
 But she's even more horrified when Dennis' girlfriend, Teresa, arrives, expecting that the V.C. comes with a large payout in cash.
 She's dismayed to learn that the government may only give him a pension if he is wounded first.
 Still, she thinks it will be worth it, even if he does have to be badly wounded.
 Dennis says he's sick of life in provincial Ireland.
-Since he's experienced France, he never wants to come back.
+Since he has experienced France, he never wants to come back.
 He hopes he can get a French wife.
 Teresa is outraged.
 When Mrs O'Flaherty discovers that her son gave Teresa a valuable gold watch, she launches into a tirade and the two women berate each other mercilessly.
 O'Flaherty says he can't wait to get back to the peace and quiet of the trenches.
 General Madigan sympathises, commenting, "Do you think that we should have got an army without conscription if domestic life had been as happy as people say it is?"